KrashKartMedia/WooCommerce-Custom-Shipping-Plugins/README.md

 The client we built this for had a need for a custom shipping price and a custom way to add the totals up.

-The wants to charge 9.95 per box shipped.
+The client wants to charge 9.95 per box shipped.

 The clients can fit any 2 items of Small, Mediium, Large, Extra Large into one box.
 So for every 2 items (as long as then are not Jumbo Size) the shipping price will add 9.95.
 So 1-2 items of (S,M,L,XL) will cost 9.95 for shipping.
 3-4 items will cost 19.90.
 And so on.